BUX (brokerage)

 BUX is a European mobile brokerage company, based in Amsterdam and London.
-Retail investors buy shares, ETFs and cryptocurrency commission-free through the BUX Zero app.
-BUX allows users CFD trading through its BUX X app and crypto trading using the BUX Crypto platform.
+Retail investors buy shares, ETFs and cryptocurrency through the BUX app.
+BUX allows users CFD trading through its Stryk app and crypto trading using the BUX Crypto platform.

 History

 BUX was founded in July 2013 by Nick Bortot, a former executive at Dutch online broker BinckBank.
 The initial funding came from the founders and Orange Growth Capital.

 The company launched its first BUX app in September 2014 in the Netherlands and several months later in the UK.
 It was based on CFD trading.